If you’re an IT professional in the healthcare industry, you’ve got more than your fair share of challenges.

 In other words, your healthcare organization must be able to exchange a patient’s information with other healthcare providers anywhere in the world.

 And a Deloitte survey showed that physicians expect to push interoperability even further.
 They see electronic health record (EHR) interoperability becoming a standard practice in care delivery over the next decade, and not just for hospital systems.

 Doctors expect interoperability to include patient health data from wearable devices and consumer apps.
 That’s a lot of data flowing into your system, adding to the already massive amount of information you’re currently dealing with.

 According to a report by Healthbox, Healthcare’s big data can be boiled down to four principal “Vs”—Volume, Velocity, Variety, and Validity.

 Payers, providers, labs, pharmacies, and other healthcare organizations generate a massive volume of patient data.
 So do sensors, smartphones, medical devices, and wearables.
 With this data being provided in real time, the velocity bombards you with valuable information faster than you can make sense of it.
 The variety of data adds to interoperability issues, while also making it difficult to validate the accuracy of the information.

-Bottom line: It’s a challenge not only for accessing and storing all that patient information, but also in converting it into meaningful insights.
+Bottom line: It’s a challenge not only to access and store all that patient information, but also to convert it into meaningful insights.

 The good news?
 New technologies can help you keep up.
 Artificial intelligence (AI), machine learning (ML), and other solutions can work hand-in-glove with clinicians to interpret the flood of patient data and use it to achieve better health outcomes.